Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

 The second term differs in overall sign and in the sign of the clock frequency from the second term for SQM.

 We now rewrite the integrand in terms of a contour integral over $\omega$.
-We do this first to match as closely as possible the development in SQM and secondly to let us write the $S$ matrix expansion in a way that gives us conservation not only in coordinate energy but also in clock energy.
+We do this first to match as closely as possible the development in SQM and secondly to let us write the $S$ matrix expansion in a way that gives us conservation not only of coordinate energy but also of clock energy.
+We use the representations of the Heaviside unit step function: